dataresearchcenter/memorious/docs/cli.md

----
-title: CLI Reference
-layout: '@layouts/DocsLayout.astro'
----

 # CLI Reference

+!!! info "About this section"
-<p class="lead">Memorious is controlled via a command-line tool, which can be used to monitor or invoke a crawler interactively.</p>
+    Memorious is controlled via a command-line tool, which can be used to monitor or invoke a crawler interactively.

 See the status of all crawlers managed by memorious: